What is Missing Data?

 The factors that lead to missing data in this case are conditionally independent of the missing responses.
 For instance, missing data due to scenario B is independent of the variable of interest (i.e. whether students are facing peer pressure or not) but it might depend on other observed variable (i.e. their grades or expertise in certain extracurricular activities).

 Missing not at random (MNAR)

-In this case, the missing of data depends on both observed and missing data.
-Scenario C where students not responding to sensitive questions related to peer pressure leads to missing data of this category.
+In this case, the occurrence of incomplete data also depends on the observed data.
+Scenario C where students not responding to sensitive questions related to peer pressure leads to missing data problem of this category.

 Example of Missing Data

 Consider a situation where a researcher wants to administer a questionnaire about peer pressure in college students.
-On the designated date of survey various circumstances could lead to missing data.
+On the designated date of the survey various circumstances could lead to data gone missing.

 A: Some students may be absent at random due to unpredictable reasons